Collections

 Collections module

-Python has a built-in collections module providing the additional data structures: deque, defaultdict, namedtuple, OrderedDict, Counter, ChainMap, UserDict, UserList, and UserList.
+Python has a built-in collections module providing the additional much more niche data structures: deque, defaultdict, namedtuple, OrderedDict, Counter, ChainMap, UserDict, UserList, and UserList.